Jashan 2006 Review

 The programme was attended by an amazingly large audience: close family relatives and friends, lovers of Kirtan and music in general, artists from different artistic fields, eminent personalities including Dr. J.S.
 Neki, Baba Sarabjot Singh Bedi, Bishan Singh Bedi, Member of Parliament Dr. M S Gill, Dr. S A Ali, the Ambassador of Italy Mr. Antonio Armellini, the Italian First Counsellor Mr. Paolo Trichilo, the Italian artist Tarshito, the Sarna family and Mrs. Anita Singh, just to name a few, came together to celebrate sixty years of devoted singing and adherence to a precious spiritual heritage of Bhai Avtar Singh Gurcharan Singh Ragi, and their accompanist on Tabla, Bhai Swaran Singh.

-Kind words of wisdom were spent by Dr. J.S.
+Kind words of wisdom were spoken by Dr. J.S.
 Neki and by both the awardees, which regaled the audience with their dignified presence and the warmth of their feelings.

 “Jashan” was therefore concluded by Bhai Baldeep Singh’s moving rendition of Gurbani Kirtan, illustrating different compositions in a variety of melodies and rhythmical patterns (raga and tala) and emphasizing his gratitude for the beautiful gifts of sacred music handed over to him by his teachers and mentors, Bhai Avtar Singh and Bhai Gurcharan Singh.
-In his about half an hour performance he relived his twenty-six years long and intense association of learning with his granduncles.
-His first rendition, a reminder to his teachers of the first composition he heard as a child, “ek pita ekas ke ham barik” that remained as if engraved in his being, was heart moving.
+In his about half an hour performance, he relived his twenty-six-year-long and intense association of learning with his granduncles.
+His first rendition, a reminder to his teachers of the first composition he heard as a child, “ek pita ekas ke ham barik” that remained as if engraved in his being, was heart-moving.
 He also recounted the moments in which he was taken into the deeper realms of the sur-sadhana, santhea, through imbibing the precious shabad-reet heritage of the Gurbani Kirtan Parampara.

 The metaphoric conversation that happened on this occasion between Bhai Baldeep Singh and his teachers gave the audience the rare opportunity to witness the deep meaning and value of the traditional guru-shishya-parampara in which the light of knowledge is transmitted and shared with utmost love and fulfilling gratitude, in the sacred space of selflessness.